 - 1. An organization shall sell casino chips at a table only for cash, no checks.
 A chip may be exchanged for a paddlewheel betting chip at a paddlewheel table.
 Checks may be cashed by a cashier.
-Cash for chips sold must be kept separate from all other cash until it has been counted.
-Only a two-person audit team may access a drop box before the drop box cash count. - 2.
+Cash for chips sold must be kept separate from all other cash until it has been counted. - 2.
 An organization shall redeem a chip for cash at the value for which it was sold, except when a chip was obtained or used unlawfully.
 An organization shall adopt a procedure on redeeming a player's chips that ensures that redeemed chips are separated, by value, and counted accurately.
 A cashier may use a rack to account for one or more sets of twenty chips of the same value.
 If an organization discontinues twenty-one or paddlewheels at a site, it shall redeem its chips, at its business office or active site, for thirty days thereafter.
 An employee shall redeem a dealer's and wheel operator's tips through cash on hand.

 Unless a table has a video surveillance system, a dealer and wheel operator shall redeem the actual chips received as tips.
 This rule does not prohibit pooling of tips.